 If your flight is expected to last more than eight hours, you also need another DOT form, the Service Animal Relief Attestation Form.
 This form affirms that your dog either will not have to relieve themselves during the flight or can do so in a sanitary manner.

-How to Get Your Legitimate Psychiatric Service Dog Letter with Pettable
+How to Get a Legitimate Psychiatric Service Dog — Pettable’s Process

 What Is the Air Carrier Access Act (ACAA)?